ArduPilot/ardupilot_wiki/common/source/docs/common-magnetic-interference.rst

 .. note::

-   The following information has not been objectively tested to determine it's impact on a vehicle's compass accuracy in flight.
+   The following information has not been objectively tested to determine its impact on a vehicle's compass accuracy in flight.

 #.
 Many things can distort the earth's magnetic field in the area you
    are flying: